 The Hydrow rower offers a better warranty than the NordicTrack and has an extended warranty program that NordicTrack doesn’t have.

 When it comes to weight limits, the Hydrow rower is far more reasonable, allowing users up to 375 pounds, which is far better than the NordicTrack.

-The two machines are excellent cardio and low-impact devices that work out the lower and upper body.
+The two machines are excellent cardio and low-impact devices (best rowing machines for seniors as well) that work out the lower and upper body.
 Both offer a wide range of resistance levels.

 The Obvious Winner

 If you want to stay motivated, if you want to buy a state-of-the-art quality rower that provides a real-life rowing experience, you have to go with the obvious choice and buy a Hydrow.

 We’ve compared it to the Ergatta, Concept 2 Model E vs Model D, and now RW900, and it still is the winner, hands down!
 If you want to lean more click here for our article on Concept 2 rower vs Hydrow – Read More!

 While this rowing machine is made for your home gym or bedroom, the live outdoor reality workouts, led by professional rowers, will make you feel as though you’re part of a team rowing on open water.

 The device does require space to use, but it folds up neatly and can easily be stored in a closet or under a bed.

 I do understand that the Hydrow is an investment but don’t let the price worry you.
 The company offers a 30-day return warranty.
 This means that if you decide the Hydrow isn’t for you, you can return it no questions asked as long as you’re within the 30-day window.
 How awesome is that?